s-u/macosvm/README.md

 Note that the virtualization framework imposes some restrictions on what is allowed, e.g., you have to define at least one display even if you don't intend to use it (the `displays` entry is added automatically by `--restore`).

 Unless run with `-g`/`--gui` the tool will run solely as a command line tool and can be run in the background.
 Terminating the tool terminates the VMs.
 However, if the GUI is used closing the window does NOT terminate the VM.
-Note that currently the macOS guest systems don't support VM control, so even though it is in theory possible to request VM stop via the VZ framework, it is not actually honored by the macOS guest (as of 12.0.1), so you should use guest-side shutdown (e.g. `sudo shutdown -h now` works).
+Note that currently macOS guest systems don't support VM control, so even though it is in theory possible to request VM stop via the VZ framework, it is not actually honored by the macOS guest (as of 12.0.1), so you should use guest-side shutdown (e.g. `sudo shutdown -h now` works).
 When the guest OS shuts down the tool terminates with exit code 0.

 ### Networking

 The default setup is NAT networking which means your host will allocate a separate local network for the VM.
-You can use `--net <type>[:{<mac>|<iface>}]` so specify different network adapters and different types. `macosvm` currently implements `nat`, `bridge` and `unix`. `bridge` requires the name of the host interface to bridge to (if left blank the first interface is used).
+You can use `--net <type>[:{<mac>|<iface>}]` to specify different network adapters and different types. `macosvm` currently implements `nat`, `bridge` and `unix`. `bridge` requires the name of the host interface to bridge to (if left blank the first interface is used).
 Note, however, that bridging requires a special entitlement that can only be obtained from Apple so it is not supported by "normal" binaries.
 Since 0.1-3 it is possible to override the MAC address of the first interface with `--mac <MAC>` which makes it possible to script the IP address retrieval from `arp -a`.

 If you are not running any discovery/bonjour services in the guest to find the IPs, you can typically find the IP addresses of your VMs using `arp -a`.
 Currently macOS VMs in NAT mode will be on the interface `bridge100`, typically with `192.168.64.x` IP address (where `x=1` is the host so the other numbers are VMs).
 There doesn't seem to be any direct control over the networking, but apparently the guests can talk to the host and NAT out, but can't talk to each other even though they appear on the same subnet.

-The `unix`target is useful in combination with a [slirp proxy](https://github.com/agraf/slirp-unix) (for binaries see [releases](https://github.com/s-u/slirp-unix/releases)) which then allows NAT like access in environments that are sensitive to network configuration.
+The `unix` target is useful in combination with a [slirp proxy](https://github.com/agraf/slirp-unix) (for binaries see [releases](https://github.com/s-u/slirp-unix/releases)) which then allows NAT-like access in environments that are sensitive to network configuration.

 ### File Sharing